Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 • Third prize in National Cipher Technology Competition (2018.11).

-Provincial Level:
+- Provincial Level:

 • Second prize in Jiangsu Province 14th College Students’ Physics and Experimental Technology Works Innovation Competition (2017.11).

-Municipal Level:
+- Municipal Level:

 • Excellent Intern in Summer Internship for College Students (2018.12).

 School Level:

-• Scholarship for People of the Year on Campus in academic year 2018-2019 (Only 10 in NUST<mark>) (2019.11).
+• Scholarship for People of the Year on Campus in academic year 2018-2019 (Only 10 in NUST) (2019.11).

 • Outstanding Graduate Representative (2020.06).